Buy Alaska Miles: Up to 100% Bonus Sale on Atmos Rewards

 Current Sale Details

 Important: this is a targeted offer.
 Log into your Alaska account to see your actual bonus.
 The percentages you see might be different from what’s listed here.
-Some members have reported seeing even better offers (up to 100% bonus at 1.88¢ per mile in past promotions).
+Some members have reported seeing lower bonuses (80% or 90%), so your actual offer may differ from the best available tier listed here.

 Purchase Limits and Elite Status